 Dr. Douglas L. Beck earned his undergraduate degree (B.A.) in Communication Disorders & Sciences (1982) and his master's degree in audiology from the University of Buffalo (1984) and his doctorate (Au.D., Doctor of Audiology) from the University of Florida, Gainesville (2000).

-His professional career began in Los Angeles at the House Ear Institute in clinical audiology, cochlear implant research, and intraoperative cranial nerve monitoring.
+His professional career began in Los Angeles at the House Ear Institute in cochlear implant research and intraoperative cranial nerve monitoring.
 In 1988, he was appointed Director of Audiology at Saint Louis University in the department of Otolaryngology - Head and Neck Surgery.
 Eight years later he co-founded an audiology and hearing aid dispensing practice in St Louis, Missouri.
-In 1999, he became President and Editor-In-Chief of three web sites; AudiologyOnline.com, SpeechPathology.com & HealthyHearing.com.
+In 1999, he became President and Editor-In-Chief of AudiologyOnline.com, SpeechPathology.com and HealthyHearing.com.

-Dr. Beck is among the most prolific authors in audiology with 166 published articles and more than 1250 abstracts, interviews, and op-eds written for the AAA (2008-2015) and Audiology Online (1999-2005) addressing a wide variety of audiology and professional topics including; audiology, the profession of audiology, pediatric audiology, cognition, hearing aids, audition, counseling and more.
+Dr. Beck is among the most prolific authors in audiology with 208 publications, interviews, and op-eds written for the AAA (2008-2015), Hearing Review (1990-2022) and Audiology Online (1999-2005) and more, addressing a wide variety of audiology and professional topics including; audiology, language, psychology, pediatric audiology, cognition, hearing aids, audition, counseling and more.

 The recordings below are hand/home-made.
 Doug played each instrument (one at a time) and sang (more or less, ya know) all the vocals at home while recording and editing the whole thing on a Tascam digital recorder.
 And speaking of guitars - As of January 1, 2022, after decades playing excellent guitars by Martin, Taylor, Gibson, Takamine and more, Doug only records and performs with guitars made by GRUENE GUITARS (from San Antonio, Texas).